 Aloura Alcantar is a student at the University of Houston Graduate College of Social Work.
 She is passionate about her studies, earning a 3.8 grade point average while working twenty hours a week and completing internships in Houston’s third and fifth wards.
 She is passionate about reforming the criminal justice system and is focused on implementing changes to dismantle the school to prison pipeline.
 Upon completion of her M.S.W degree, she plans to provide mental and behavioral health services to youth ages 10-15.
 In addition to providing mental health services, she also plans on partnering with local school districts to broaden behavioral and mental health support to youth before they interact with the criminal justice system.

-The application deadline is no later than November 10th of the current year.
+The application deadline to be announced of the current year.

 The $1,500 WPG Scholarship is awarded annually to a female resident of the Greater Houston area who is a student in good standing at an accredited university.
 The scholarship winner also receives a one-year membership to Women Professionals in Government.
 Applicants must be